-The governing body may grant variances from Section V, Design and Improvement Standards, of these regulations when due to the characteristics of land proposed for subdivision, strict compliance with these standards would result in undue hardship and would not be essential to the public welfare.
+The governing body may grant variances from Section 5, Design and Improvement Standards, of these regulations when due to the characteristics of land proposed for subdivision, strict compliance with these standards would result in undue hardship and would not be essential to the public welfare.
 A variance will not be granted if it would have the effect of nullifying the intent and purpose of these regulations.

-a.
 A public hearing is required to be held for variance request for all major subdivisions.
-The public hearing shall be held by the planning board pursuant to Subsection I-F (a).
-Notice of the hearing on the variance request must be posted according to Subsection I-F (b).
+The public hearing shall be held by the planning board pursuant to Subsection 1(f)(i).
+Notice of the hearing on the variance request must be posted according to Subsection 1(f)(ii).
 Public hearings are not required for variance requests for first minor subdivisions.

-I-J-2.
+1(j)(ii).
 Variances from Floodway Provisions Not Authorized